DappSociety/digest_archive/README.md

 Currently the daily digests are composed on [Trello](https://trello.com/b/Gpm7rwac/town-hall) by whoever wants to participate.
 In the future we will probably have a team designated to writing them (obviously this team will be open for everyone).

 #### How to contribute?
 Each digest has his own master branch, where all contributions are put together.
-This master branch follows this format: `/wip/YYYY-MM-DD/master`
+This digest master branch follows this format: `/wip/YYYY-MM-DD/master`

 - To contribute you should fork this master branch following this format: `/wip/YYYY-MM-DD/username`
 - Commit changes to the post file (created following the template below).